arpitmishra1547/Smart-Hospital-management/replit.md

 The application serves three main user types: patients who can register and track their hospital visits, doctors who can manage patient consultations and prescriptions, and hospital authorities who can oversee operations, manage staff, and monitor analytics.

+**Note**: This project is configured to run both in Replit and locally.
+See `LOCAL_SETUP.md` for local development instructions.

 # User Preferences

 Preferred communication style: Simple, everyday language.